plang85/hpc_modern_cpp/eijkhout/chapter_I.md

   - Since always entire cache line is tainted, coherence is an issue even though the same data is not touched

 Locality
-- data used in related operations stored closely in memory
+- Data used in related operations stored closely in memory
 - Arithmetic intensity
   - Operations per data (addidion: one op, two accesses)
   - Favorable for matrix-matrix mult (neural networks)